 Thankfully it is possible to end this cycle forever, abandon this dance and move towards a healthy and balanced relationship with an emotionally available person but ONLY when YOU become emotionally available yourself.

 My dear this isn’t just about them…this is about you too.

 So here are some ways to start becoming emotionally available and to start healing so you can seek and find a fabulous and stable relationship with someone who is available to you.

 - Figure out your biggest fears!
 What is holding you back? – whether its fear of getting hurt, abandonment (most likely), being vulnerable, fear of engulfment, giving up your own space, whatever it is…identify it.

-- Once you have identified it, write about it in your journal! – where did this fear come from? childhood? when did you first notice this fear? write down every detail in your journal. once its identified and “out there” its much easier to work towards a resolution.
+- Once you have identified it, write about it in your journal! – where does this fear stem from? childhood? when did you first notice this fear? write down every detail in your journal. once its identified and “out there” its much easier to work towards a resolution.

 - Finding a resolution – depending on what your fears and issues are you may need to seek a therapist, counselor or life coach to work towards resolving these issues.

 - Let go of people who have hurt you in the past – understand that getting hurt is a part of life – painful experiences are what teach us our biggest lessons so we can grow and learn to heal those parts of us that are holding on. let them go and yes, forgive.